What causes low engagement, most effective engagement boosters, and 3 steps to find your ideal user engagement strategy fix

 Now, if the UX audit didn’t highlight any of the first 60% as your probable causes for user disengagement, you only have the remaining 40% to explore – much fewer than the entire 11.
 Start by doing in-depth user behaviour analyses and conducting way more user interviews – using the last 5 possible causes of low user engagement as your guide for drafting interview questions.
 That should highlight where people’s concerns lie.

 Want to ensure you get great, usable feedback?
-See our guide on how to do customer interviews.
+See our guide on how to do customer interviews and the guide on how to frame customer interview questions for deeper insights.

 Doing things this way means you don’t get bogged down in a long, tedious process of investigating the entire list one by one.
 Step 1 should only take 30 minutes or an hour max.
 Step 2 takes only about 5 weeks max, and then you’ve eliminated about 60% of probable causes.